qkaiser/qkaiser.github.io/_posts/2018-06-18-shedding-light-belgian-evoting.markdown

 layout: post
 title:  "Shedding some light on the new Belgian eVoting system"
 date:   2018-06-18 08:30:00
+author: qkaiser
+excerpt: |
+    With the next rounds of elections approaching in Belgium (municipal elections in October 2018, federal elections in June 2019), I decided to take a look at the new system currently under development.
+image: /assets/martine_functional_diagram_small.png
 comments: true
 categories: evoting
 ---